zmckevitt/numcomp_project/README.md

 ## Experiments

 Evaluate algorithmic differention for different rootfinding methods using Enzyme and Zygote.
-Diffrent methods include Halley's, Golbabai-Jacobi, Newton's, Bisection, etc. With these differentiations, collect multiple benchmarks (i.e. timing, overhead, LLVM benchmarks?) for each method's differentiation using each tool.
+Diffrent methods include Halley's, Golbabai-Javidi, Newton's, Bisection, etc. With these differentiations, collect multiple benchmarks (i.e. timing, overhead, LLVM benchmarks?) for each method's differentiation using each tool.
 Assume correctness of both Enzyme and Zygote.

 ## Analysis